 Congratulations, you made it to the new year!
-As we shut the door on 2020 (and good riddance) it’s time to look ahead at the endless possibilities that come with a new year.
+As we shut the door on the year behind us, it’s time to look ahead at the endless possibilities of a new year.
 This is a time of fresh starts, new beginnings, and resolutions.

 Resolution for Q1: Tell & Do

 “This year, I’m going to let my opinions be known!
 I mean, more than usual.
 Let’s face it – we’d get a lot more done if people would just shut up and take my advice.”

 People who exhibit a lot of Q1 behavior love to hear themselves talk, and they’re fairly certain they have all the answers.
 While their first instinct may be to keep on doing what they’ve been doing, a better resolution would be to talk less and listen more.
 While Q1 may have lots of great ideas, a Q1 leader lacks regard for those around them.
 Although teams can function without regard in the short term, the long term results include high turnover, low engagement, and high levels of fear.

 “I don’t know why people make a big deal about resolutions – change is the worst!
 I think we’d all be much better off if we just stuck to the established routine.
 After all, if it’s not broke, why fix it?”